How Eddie Money Was Almost the Next Janis Joplin

 Updated:

-Objectively speaking, Janis Joplin possessed one of the most powerful, emotive and heart-wrenching voices in rock history.
+Objectively speaking, Janis Joplin’s voice was one of the most powerful and devastating instruments in rock history.
 But you can judge for yourself:

-When Janis left Big Brother and the Holding Company for solo stardom, it left a gaping hole in the heart of the band.
+When Janis left Big Brother and the Holding Company for solo stardom in 1968, it left a gaping hole in the heart of the band.
 As the story goes, Eddie Money was first in line to plug that hole.

 From Basic Training to Berkeley

 Eddie Money (nee Mahoney) was born in Brooklyn to a family of cops.
-His father, grandfather and brother all served for the NYPD.
-In a different dimension, perhaps Eddie Money is also a police officer.
-But in this dimension, he dropped out of basic training, traveled to Berkeley, enrolled in Merritt College, and befriended the kinds of people that police officers generally hate.
+His father, grandfather and brother all served in the NYPD.
+In yet a third reality, perhaps Eddie Money was a police officer.
+But in this reality, he dropped out of basic training, traveled to Berkeley, enrolled in Merritt College, and befriended the kinds of people that police officers generally hate.

 He joined several prominent lefty protest groups, including the Students for a Democratic Society and the Youth International Party with Jerry Rubin and Abbie Hoffman.
-Influenced by early Rock and Rollers like the Rascals and Dion & the Belmonts, Money also became a regular performer in the Berkeley club scene.
+Influenced by early rock and rollers like the Rascals and the Belmonts, Money soon became a regular performer in the Berkeley club scene.

 Janis Leaves the Holding Company